-- 8. Applicant shall provide a Parking Plan that complies with Section 22.20.100 for all uses present and proposed at the current property including striped parking spaces where feasible (i.e. concrete or asphalt areas). - 9.
-Odor Control shall include reasonable best means (such as high quality Commercial HEPA filter) to limit and mitigate odor impacts to surrounding uses.
-Should a meritorious odor complaint be received, the Planning Commission may require additional odor control measures to mitigate any actual negative impacts. - 10.
+- 8. Applicant shall provide a Parking Plan that complies with Section 22.20.100 for all uses present and proposed at the current property including striped parking spaces where practical. - 9.
+Odor Control shall include charcoal filters and other best means to limit and mitigate odor impacts to surrounding uses.
+Should a meritorious odor complaint be received the Planning Commission may require additional odor control measures to mitigate any actual negative impacts. - 10.
 The proposed cultivation site shall not be located within 500 feet of any school grounds, recreation or youth center, religious service building, or correctional facility that was legally established prior to approval of this conditional use permit as intended by licensing restriction and regulations of the state in 3 AAC Chapter 306.